 Below 3 operations that can be performed on the AVL tree:-

 This operation is similar to performing a search in Binary Search Tree.
 Steps followed are as below:

 - Read the element provided by the user say x.

-- Compare the element from the root, if it is the same then exit otherwise go to the next step.
+- Compare the root element, if it is the same, then exit otherwise go to the next step.